j-james/math/calculus/3-1-2-definition-of-the-derivative.md

 Despite limits dealing with _numbers_, and $\infty$ not considered as one, mathmatical standard is to write the slope as $\infty$ in order to give more detail to the answer.

+NOTE: Remember that for a derivative to exist at a point, the derivative (in other words, the limit of difference quotient) must exist as a number, and from the left and from the right must be the same.

 ![Infinity](../assets/calculus/definition-of-the-derivative_6.gif)

-NOTE: Remember that for a derivative to exist at a point, the derivative (in other words, the limit of difference quotient) must exist as a number, and from the left and from the right must be the same.
+The limits for graphs II and III are $-\infty$ and $\infty$, respectively.
+It doesn't exist for I and IV.

 ### Working Definitions

 #### Differentiability Implies Continuity
 If $f$ has a derivative at $x = a$, then $f$ is continuous at $x = a$.

-#### Differentiability Implies Local Linearly
+#### Differentiability Implies Local Linearity
 A differentiable function resembles its own tangent close (zoomed in) to some input value $a$.

 #### Numerical Derivative